more-git/Week14/project-management/README.md

 • Generate services for the timer and project.

-• Generate models for the task, timer and project.
+• Generate models for the task, timer, and project.

 # Project Management Application